FlutterFlow/flutterflow-documentation/docs/intro/ff-ui/canvas.md

 If you've enabled the multi-language feature for your project, you can use this to preview your app in different languages.
 Just select the language from the dropdown menu, and the text in your app will be translated accordingly.

-:::info
+:::tip
-This becomes really helpful in testing your app design with translated text without having you run your app.
+This feature is valuable for testing your app across multiple locales without needing to run your app.
 :::

 <div style={{